isan0786/anthropic-quickstarts-network-access/README.md

 WARNING: EVERY TIME THE NEW CONTAINER GET'S DELETED, REPLACED or CREATED, THE ABOVE LINUX STEPS MUST BE FOLLOWED.

 THE PERMANENT SOLUTION WOULD BE AVAILABLE SOON FOR LINUX.

+## TIPS
+1. If you want to expose the application to the Internet, then replace {IP_address} with Public IP (in Step 3 for linux).
+Secondly, make sure to open all inbound rules for all the ports - 5900, 8501, 6080, 8080